status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 # Become a Medalla validator

-This page will take you through how to become a validator on the eth2 testnet [Medalla](https://github.com/goerli/medalla).
+This chapter will take you through how to become a validator on the eth2 testnet [Medalla](https://github.com/goerli/medalla).

 If you generated your signing key using the [eth2 launchpad](https://medalla.launchpad.ethereum.org/), and wish to import it into the Nimbus client, this page is for you.

 > If you haven't created your validator key yet, we recommend you do so using the [launchpad](https://medalla.launchpad.ethereum.org/).
 If you're not sure what the eth2 launchpad is, we recommend reading this [introductory post](https://blog.ethereum.org/2020/07/27/eth2-validator-launchpad/) first.

-[This page](./create_wallet_and_deposit.md) (primarily directed at advanced users)  explains how to use Nimbus to create a validator wallet to generate your keys.

 ## Prerequisites